dheeraj-dj-ind/dheeraj_Anandan_VSD_RISC_V__WS/week0/README.md

 To install ngspice follow these steps -

-1.Download the tarball from https://sourceforge.net/projects/ngspice/files/ to a local \
+1.Download the tarball from https://sourceforge.net/projects/ngspice/files/ to your working directory \
-directory
 2.Unpack it using these commands -

 ```bash